Tangerine-Community/Tangerine/docs/editor/advanced-form-programming/content-sets.md

 ## Creating a new Content Set

-Create a new content set by copying a group's content into the content sets folder.
+Create a new content set by copying a group's content into the content-sets folder.
 You have to update the app-config.json file and rename it to app-config-default.json.
 In this file, if using sync1, you must update the `uploadToken` and put the correct `homeUrl` for your app.
 Copy this folder under the content-sets folder

 ## Enable content set dropdown in new group creation